soheilshapouri/soheilshapouri.github.io/codes.md

 title: Codes
 ---

-Will be linked to R and Python codes
+This page Will contain linked to posts with R and Python codes